Satak-Studios/Skata-Instagram/README.md

 # Skata
 This is Side Project done by Satak Studios(satak_studios_sk);
 Welcome to Skata, dear user;
-All rights are owned by Satak, Sathvik, Katas, Indrakanti Gamers and satak_sk;
+All rights are owned by Satak Studios, Satak, Sathvik, Katas, Indrakanti Gamers and satak_sk;
 Utility:
 Post multiple photos to instagram using Python
 This program was made possible by Python(Programming Language), Sathvik(Programmer) and Satak(donating his IG account for this bot);